-CervicalCheck is a national screening programme to prevent cervical cancer.
-The programme provides free cervical screening tests to women and people with a cervix between the ages of 25 and 65.
-A HPV cervical screening test is a simple procedure that only takes minutes.

-If you have any questions or concerns about the screening programme, contact CervicalCheck on Freephone 1800 45 45 55.

-This time | CervicalCheck is a national screening programme to prevent cervical cancer.
-The programme provides free cervical screening tests to women and people with a cervix between the ages of 25 and 65.
+CervicalCheck is Ireland's screening programme to prevent cervical cancer.
+The programme provides free, regular cervical screening tests to women and people with a cervix between the ages of 25 and 65.
 A HPV cervical screening test is a simple procedure that only takes minutes.

 If you have any questions or concerns about the screening programme, contact CervicalCheck on Freephone 1800 45 45 55.